 - Other allowances are paid for arrival, a laptop and a return flight home.

 - Economy Class tickets are provided for the initial journey to the place of study and on the final return.

 - No allowances are paid for spouses and other family members.

 - By Act of Parliament, the Beit Trust supports ONLY students who are nationals of Zambia, Zimbabwe, and Malawi, and who currently live there.

 - In addition, the Trust cannot consider applications from those who have already begun a course.

 - All applicants (except medical and veterinary doctors) must be under 30 years of age on 31 December of the year of application.

-- They should have completed 18 months of internship and a one-year, preferably rural, posting in the relevant country.
+- They should have completed 18 months of internship, and a one-year, preferably rural, posting in the relevant country.

-The Trust does not consider applicants for MBAs and PhDs.
+- The Trust does not consider applicants for MBAs and PhDs.